Sign up to our Newsletter

 Nit de Foc

 This is one of the most popular festivals in Palma de Mallorca.
-This annual festival held in the Parc de la Mer during the fiesta of Sant Joan.
-In this period huge bonfires and spectacular firework displays mark the beginning of Mallorca's series of summer fiestas.
+This annual festival is held in the Parc de la Mer during the fiesta of Sant Joan.
+During this period huge bonfires and spectacular fireworks display mark the beginning of Mallorca's series of summer fiestas.

 August